 b) Purchase a garden trowel which you use solely for removing cat faeces from your garden.
 Like the gloves, you need to make sure you have a tool that is dedicated to removing cat litter.
 You don’t need a fancy, branded trowel for this so head to your local Pound shop or The Range to purchase a cheap trowel for the job.

-c) Line one bin liner with another to prevent any parasites from spreading and then dispose of in your rubbish bin.
+c) Line one bin liner with another to prevent any parasites from spreading and then dispose of it directly into your rubbish bin.

 d) If the cat has buried their poop, then ensure you dig up both the poop and an inch or so of the surrounding area to ensure you catch every morsel.
 Remember, Toxoplasma Gondii can survive for 18 months!